m2049r/xmrwallet/README.md

 - see taiga.getmonero.org & issues on github

 ### Issues / Pitfalls
+- Users of Zenfone MAX & Zenfone 2 Laser (possibly others) **MUST** use the armeabi-v7a APK as the arm64-v8a build uses hardware AES functionality these models don't have.
 - You should backup your wallet files in the "monerujo" folder periodically.
 - Also note, that on some devices the backups will only be visible on a PC over USB after a reboot of the device (it's an Android bug/feature)
 - Created wallets on a private testnet are unusable because the restore height is set to that